-Objective 6.7 By the Year 2010, the sScheduling of mass transit service within the City shall continue to be such that persons residing and working within the City that haveing traditional work hours (8:00 a.m. to 5:00 p.m.) residing and working within the City will be able to use Jacksonville Transportation Authority (JTA) service for the purpose of home-work/work-home trips.
+Objective 6.76 Scheduling of mass transit service within the City shall continue to be such that persons residing and working within the City that have traditional work hours (8:00 a.m. to 5:00 p.m.) will be able to use Jacksonville Transportation Authority (JTA) service for the purpose of home-work/work-home trips.